-The annual incentive bonuses for 2019 were based upon for the following aspects of Company performance:
+Accordingly, as adjusted by the Committee, annual incentive bonuses for our named executive officers in 2020 were based upon for the following aspects of Company performance:

-- Earnings Per Share-70% of our executive's annual incentive bonus is based upon achieving a specified earnings per share target for the year.
-If the Company's earnings per share for the fiscal year is at or below 90% of the specified target, no annual incentive bonus would be earned for the earnings per share metric.
-If more than 90%, but less than 100% of the target was achieved, only a portion of each executive's annual incentive bonus would be earned.
-If more than 100% of the target was achieved, each executive may earn more than 100% of the target bonus amount with respect to this metric.
-For 2019, the earnings per share target (as adjusted for acquisitions and other one-time extraordinary events) was \$2.48 per share and actual earnings per share was \$2.54, resulting in performance of 102% of target and the earning of an annual cash incentive at 108% of the target bonus amount for the earnings per share metric. - Revenue-30% of our executive's annual incentive bonus is based upon the Company's total revenue.
-If the Company's revenue is at or below 90% of the specified target, no annual incentive bonus would be earned for the revenue metric.
-If more than 90%, but less than 100% of the target was achieved, only a portion of each executive's annual incentive bonus would be earned.
-If more than 100% of the target was achieved, each executive would earn 100% of the target bonus amount with respect to this metric.
-For 2019, the revenue target (as adjusted for acquisitions and other one-time extraordinary events) was \$257.4 million and actual revenue was \$265.1 million, resulting in performance of 103% of target and the earning of an annual cash incentive at 100% of the target bonus amount for the revenue metric.
+- Earnings Per Share-35% of the annual incentive bonus was based upon achieving a specified earnings per share goal for the year.
+If the Company's earnings per share for the fiscal year was at or below 90% of the specified target, no annual incentive bonus would be earned for this metric.
+If more than 90%, but less than 100% of the target was achieved, only a portion of the annual incentive bonus would be earned.
+If more than 100% of the target was achieved, each named executive officer may earn more than 100% of the target bonus amount with respect to this metric. - Pre-Tax, Pre-Prevision Income-35% of the annual incentive bonus was based upon achieving a specified pre-tax, pre-provision income goal for the year, as adjusted for gains on the sale of investments, certain expenses and prepayment of fees, credit deterioration in the Bank's commercial and residential mortgage portfolio due to the pandemic, and loss on sub-debt repurchase.
+If the Company's income for the fiscal year was at or below 90% of the specified target, no annual incentive bonus would be earned for this metric.
+If more than 90%, but less than 100% of the target was achieved, only a portion of the annual incentive bonus would be earned.
+If more than 100% of the target was achieved, each named executive officer would earn 100% of the target bonus amount with respect to this metric. - Revenue-30% of the annual incentive bonus was based upon achieving a specified revenue goal for the year, as adjusted for gains on the sale of securities and credit deterioration in the Bank's commercial mortgage portfolio due to the pandemic.
+If the Company's revenue was at or below 90% of the specified target, no annual incentive bonus would be earned for this metric.
+If more than 90%, but less than 100% of the target was achieved, only a portion of the annual incentive bonus would be earned.
+If more than 100% of the target was achieved, each named executive officer would earn 100% of the target bonus amount with respect to this metric.